 - The Exam Board provides students with a disability, which has been recognised by a student counsellor, with the opportunity, if needed, to take assessments that have been adapted for the disability, in consultation with the study programme.
 See also article 3.2 of the Student Handbook - 2.
 The student should contact Student Affairs with any practical or organisational requests (for example, the use of a laptop). - 3.
 The student should contact the Exam Board if the request is of a more substantive nature, such as modified test formats (deviating from the regular exam method and/or the curriculum).
-If necessary, the Exam Board will request advice from the student counsellor for requests from students of a funded master's programme. - 4.
-The course participant is generally not entitled to make use of the advice of the student counsellor.
-The course participant can contact the study programme to request possible adjustments in case of a functional impairment or disability.
-The study programme, in consultation with the Exam Board, will give the student the opportunity to take the (partial) exams in a way that accommodates for the student's disability.
+If necessary, the Exam Board will request advice from the student counsellor about student requests of a funded master's programme. - 4.
+In principle, the course participant, unlike the student, cannot make use of the advice of the student counsellor.
+Therefore, course participants are advised to contact the study programme to find out if there are any possible adjustments due to a disability.
+In consultation with the Exam Board, the study programme will, if necessary, give the course participant the opportunity to take the (partial) assessment in a way that takes the student's disability into account.